WWE Rumors: Shinsuke Nakamura To Debut On ‘RAW’ A Day After ‘WrestleMania 33’

 WWE rumors are running wild that Shinsuke Nakamura could be moving to the main roster soon.
-It was previously speculated that he would debut at WrestleMania 33, but that prospect seems to be fading quickly.
+It was earlier speculated that he would debut at WrestleMania 33 but that prospects seem to be fading quickly.

-WWE has traditionally introduced new talents on RAW and SmackDown immediately after WrestleMania.
-After last year’s event, WWE introduced Baron Corbin, Enzo Amore, Apollo Crews, and Big Cass.
+WWE has made it their tradition to introduce new talents on RAW and SmackDown, immediately after the WrestleMania.
+After the last year’s event, WWE introduced Baron Corbin, Enzo Amore, Apollo crews, and Big Cass.

-Samoa Joe was brought to the main roster earlier this year.
-WWE rumors indicate that Shinsuke Nakamura could be the next talent to be introduced during or after WrestleMania 33.
+This year Samoa Joe has already been brought on the main roster.
+WWE rumors indicate that Shinsuke Nakamura could be the next talent that will be introduced during or after the WrestleMania 33.

 It was rumored that Shinsuke Nakamura could get a match at WrestleMania 33.
 He had even expressed his desire to battle AJ Styles.
 However, now with AJ Styles vs. Shane McMahon confirmed, the possibility of Shinsuke vs. AJ Styles match is very slim.

-Even if WWE wanted to give Shinsuke Nakamura a match at the upcoming event, there are no feuds or opponents who could make his debut impactful.
+Even if WWE wanted to give Shinsuke Nakamura a match at the upcoming event, there are no feuds or opponents that could make his debut impactful.
 Shinsuke Nakamura had debuted against Sami Zayn at NXT TakeOver: Dallas.
-Since then, he has been the NXT Champion twice and headlined several PPVs.
+Since then he has been NXT Champion twice and headlined several PPVs.

 It is worth noting that Shinsuke Nakamura is scheduled to fight against Bobby Roode for the NXT Championship at NXT TakeOver: Orlando.
 The match is scheduled on April 1, a day before WrestleMania 33.

-WWE rumors indicate that he could lose that match against Bobby Roode, making way for his debut on Monday Night RAW, a day after WrestleMania 33.
+WWE rumors indicate that he could lose that match against Bobby Roode which would make way for his debut on Monday Night RAW, a day after WrestleMania 33.
 A recent tweet from Triple H has strongly hinted the main roster call for Nakamura, as reported by Cageside Seats.

 Triple H tweeted a poster advertising the Download Festival in the United Kingdom.
 Surprisingly, Shinsuke Nakamura was missing from the poster.
 While Bobby Roode, Asuka, Kassius Ohno, and others can be seen in the poster, Nakamura is missing.